doga/object-semantic-mapping/README.md

 This library is an ECMAScript module that does not have any dependencies.
 Importing this library is simple:

-- `import { I18nString, Person } from "https://esm.sh/gh/doga/object-semantic-mapping@0.2.5/mod.mjs";`
+- `import * as OSM from 'https://esm.sh/gh/doga/object-semantic-mapping@0.3.0/mod.mjs';`

 ## Usage example